ConJayTech/visual-chronicle/docs/tutorials/tutorial-add-movie.md

 Make sure you've completed the [Before you start a tutorial](before-you-start) topic on the development system you'll use for the tutorial.

-## Enroll a new user
+## Add a new movie

-You can enroll a new user in Visual Chronicle.
-To do so, `POST` a new [`user`](../api/user) resource containing the user's details.
+You can add a new movie in Visual Chronicle.
+To do so, `POST` a new [`movie`](../api/movies) resource containing the movie's details.

-To enroll a new user:
+To add a new movie:

 1. If your local service is not running, start it.